YiTingLee/WeatherWebApi/README.md

 # WeatherWebApi

  - use nodejs, graphql, mongodb, and weather open data to build a weather webAPI.
- - need to install typescript, node, nodemon on your machine.
+ - need to install typescript, node, nodemon, and mongodb on your machine.
+ - run mongodb on port 27017

 ```
 git clone https://github.com/YiTingLee/WeatherWebApi.git